 Todd Alan’s diamond wedding rings aren’t mass produced, die-cast pieces.
 Todd hand makes each ring as it is ordered.
+On this page you can learn about diamonds and make the best choice for the perfect one for you.
 It can be overwhelming.
 This can help.
 Feel free to call us if you have any questions.
+(941-217-4969)

 One factor that determines the value of a diamond is its color.
 With the exception of fancy-colored diamonds, the most valuable diamonds are those with the least color.
 Although many people think of gem quality diamonds as colorless, completely colorless diamonds are very rare.
 The diamond color scale ranges from D (colorless) to Z (light yellow or brown).
 A diamond’s color is determined by a manual process of comparing the diamond to a master set.
 Each letter grade represents a range of color and is a measurement of how noticeable a color is.